Edinburgh-Genome-Foundry/crazydoc/README.rst

 (.gp) by ``records_to_genbank(biopython_records, is_protein=True)``,
 unless specified otherwise with ``extension=``.

-You can also save annotated sequences as colourful word docs.
+You can also save annotated sequences as colourful Word docs.
 ``write_crazydoc()`` takes a SeqRecord, the qualifier key to use as a feature name, and a path to save the document to.

 .. code:: python

-    # Load an annotated sequence with biopython
+    # Load an annotated sequence with Biopython
     from Bio import SeqIO
     from crazydoc import write_crazydoc
     seq = SeqIO.read("examples/examples_outputs/Sequence 1.gbk", "genbank")